Jawaharlal Nehru Technological University, Anantapur: Rankings

-The National Institutional Ranking Framework (NIRF) ranked Jawaharlal Nehru Technological University, Anantapur, 185th among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked Jawaharlal Nehru Technological University, Anantapur in the 151-200 band among engineering colleges in 2024.

 Sports

 JNTUA, Ananthapuramu – Inter University Tournaments – 2019 – 20 – Selection Dates of Certain JNTUA Teams – Deputation of players.

 JNTUA – Tennis (Men) team – participation in South Zone Inter University Tournament at Jain University, Bangalore.

 Grading system

 JNTU Anantapur awards marks, class/division to students at the semester or degree level as per the academic regulations of the university.
 All the affiliated 'non-autonomous' colleges assess the students by a marking system.
 An aggregate score is calculated out of 100 as a percentage.
 Before R15 regulation the final score of students is not calculated as a GPA but instead used to award classes according to the marks obtained.

 From 2015 onwards (according to the R15 regulation) JNTUA started following Cumulative Grade Point Average (CGPA) system on scale of 10.

 For students who completed their Bachelor's and Master's degree before 2015 (Grading system before implementing R15 academic regulation of the university for affiliated colleges) the grading system is as follows:

 For batches starting from 2015, Grading system according to the R15 academic regulation of the university: